-The C-1 General Commercial District is intended to provide appropriate locations to accommodate land uses meeting the office, service, retail, and other business needs of the residents of the Township, the residents of surrounding communities, and to the traveling public.
+The C-1 General Commercial District is intended to provide appropriate locations to accommodate land uses meeting the office, personal service, retail, and other business needs of the residents of the Township, and to a limited extent, the traveling public.
+The Zoning District is not intended to provide regional shopping opportunities but rather to be limited in design and scope for community-based businesses.
+The Gross Floor Area of uses permitted in this Zoning District is generally intended to be between 2,000 and 50,000 square feet in size.
 Managing access to individual properties will receive strong consideration during the review of individual sites.
-The use of combined drives, service drives, and spacing of access points may be required as a condition of site plan approval.
+The use of combined drives, service drives, and well planned access points will be stressed.